Arcata mine

 The Arcata mine is a large silver mine located in the south of Peru in Arequipa Region.
 Arcata represents one of the largest silver reserve in Peru and in the world having estimated reserves of 46.6 million oz of silver.

+In March 2025 Compañía Minera Ares S.A.C, a subsidiary of Hochschild Mining PLC, sold the mine to Sierra Caraz S.A.C.